chandlerbing65nm/Face-Mask-Detection-with-Empirical-Attention/README.md

   >
 </p>

-After setting-up the model architecture, I stareted the training process and did an inference with the output.
+After setting-up the model architecture, I started the training process and did an inference with the output.
 The result is shown below.
-It obtained an bbox `mAP = 0.608`.
+It obtained an `bbox mAP = 0.608`.

 <p align="center">
   <img